 - Develop storm water pollution prevention educational materials.
 Developed by Taylor Myers in conjunction with Marketing Department.
-UAH's Sustainability Program is hosting a water monitoring workshop by Alabama Water Watch on campus April 7.
-The UAH News published an article to raise awareness of the Stormwater Program on April 2, 2018. - Develop poster to educate students regarding storm water pollution prevention.
-Developed by TaylorMyers in conjunction with Marketing Department. - Stencil: "Flows to River" at accessible campus storm drains.
-A new medallion has been designed by Marketing and has been ordered for installation on unmarked storm drains.
-OEHS is working through student workers to develop a Stormwater Drain Map.
-50% of the campus has been mapped geographically and a spreadsheet of the status of drain markers is included in the map and associated spreadsheet.
-Medallion installation was kicked off on April 20, 2018 and continues. - Develop storm water pollution prevention information for OEHS website.
-A Stormwater website has been developed and is available at www.uah.edu/stormwater.
-In addition, the MS4 plan has been posted to the OEHS website and contact information for reporting stormwater pollution concerns has also been added to the OEHS website.
+UAH's Sustainability Program hosted a water monitoring workshop by Alabama Water Watch on campus April 7, 2018.
+The UAH News published an article to raise awareness of the Stormwater Program after the event. - Develop poster to educate students regarding storm water pollution prevention.
+Poster was developed by Taylor Myers in conjunction with Marketing Department. - Stencil: "Flows to River" at accessible campus storm drains.
+A new medallion was designed by Marketing and was ordered for installation on unmarked storm drains.
+OEHS worked through student workers to develop a Stormwater Drain Map.
+50% of the campus was mapped in 2018.
+Spread sheet of location of the storm drains and their geographic location and a spreadsheet of the status of drain markers is included in the map and associated spreadsheet. - Developed storm water pollution prevention information for OEHS website.
+The MS4 plan has been posted to the OEHS website and contact information for reporting stormwater pollution concerns has also been added to the OEHS website.